 What are the SNAP income guidelines in Montana?

-The requirements vary slightly depending on whether you are a senior or have a disability, which would allow you to qualify having a net income that is 100 percent of the poverty level.
-By definition, net income is what you earn after deductions are taken out.
+The requirements vary slightly depending on whether you are a senior or have a disability, which would allow you to qualify with a net income that is 100 percent of the poverty level.
+By definition, net income is what you earn after taxes and deductions are taken out.
 Alternatively, households that do not include seniors or people with disabilities must fall below the limits for both net and gross income.

 Under the income requirements for food stamps, nearly every source of income is counted.
 For example, wages from a job, benefit awards from other programs, pension payments and unemployment compensation will all count as income.
 Moreover, it is important to remember that you must count the income of each household member, even those who are not eligible for benefits due to their citizenship status or other factors.